-17. Changing Schools During A Sport Season: A student may represent only one member school during a respective sport season.
-From the first allowable contest date of an activity, a student who participates in a sport at one school (including practices), and who subsequently transfers to another school, will not be eligible in that sport at the Varsity, State Qualifying and State Championship interscholastic competition level.
+15. Changing Schools During a Sport Season: A student who participates in a sport at one school, and who subsequently transfers to another school, will not be eligible in that sport at the Varsity, State Qualifying and State Championship interscholastic competition level.
 At schools with no sub-varsity teams, the student could ask for a waiver to participate on the varsity team during the regular season, but would not be able to participate at either conference or state tournaments.